 - In the bathroom, clear a space for their essentials.
 Is there room to hang their towel?
 A clean glass to put a toothbrush in?
 For older guests and those with mobility issues, think of ways to make your bath or shower more accessible, such as buying a non-slip mat.

 - Do your guests prefer cool temperatures, or can they only sleep in a warm bedroom?
 Be inspired by the Lexus Climate Concierge, and ensure that the conditions are spot-on.
 At night, a hot water bottle in bed is a considerate touch.

-- Does your visitor love the Queen’s speech, or is their favourite TV series doing a festive special?
+- Does your visitor love the King’s speech, or is their favourite TV series doing a festive special?
 Check the listings to ensure they don’t miss out, or record/stream the programme if you’re out and about.